 When employees are offered opportunities for personal and professional growth and a clear path for career development, they are far more likely to stay with the company for an extended period of time.
 These opportunities could come in several forms – from leadership and tech classes to full tuition reimbursement for college-level coursework.

 Concern for health and well-being

-It’s important to take employee wellness into account when developing an employee engagement program.
-Whether you have a gym at work or offer to subsidize gym memberships, provide healthy snack options in the cafeteria or break room or reward employees who choose active commutes such as walking or biking, or paying marathon training and entry fees.
-There are many ways to invest in employees’ health and wellness and help them stay happier, and more engaged.
+It’s important to take employee experience into account when developing an engagement program.
+Whether you have a gym at work or offer to subsidize gym memberships, provide healthy snack options in the cafeteria or break room or reward employees who choose active commutes such as walking or biking or paying marathon training and entry fees.
+There are many ways to invest in employees’ health and wellness and help them stay happier and more engaged.

 Open two-way communication

 Great two-way communication drives strong employee engagement.
 A variety of channels should be provided for employees to access information and also for them to communicate their opinions without fear that it will affect their job.